The Armed Forces

 If an individual would like face to face support local to them, we are happy to work with them to help them access specialist local services and ensure that those services understand their support needs.

 If I contact you, who will you tell?
 Is the service confidential?

-We do know from experience that the best way to support our clients as effectively as possible is to work alongside relevant forces services (such as welfare) and other agencies in a co-ordinated way.
+We do know from experience that the best way to support any victim/survivor as effectively as possible is to work alongside relevant forces services (such as welfare) and other agencies in a co-ordinated way.
 We will ask you for your explicit permission to contact identified personnel, professionals and organisations that can help your situation, and we will always explain what we will share with them and why.

 Aurora’s experience and expertise:

 Aurora have been delivering support to members of the forces community for a number of years.
 We have built strong relationships with the Army and Royal Navy, and we work closely with them to ensure that victims/survivors receive the support that they need in relation to domestic abuse, sexual violence and stalking.

 Our staff have extensive experience and specialist training in domestic abuse, sexual violence and stalking.
 We use recognised risk and needs assessment tools to ensure that all our clients get the support that is right for them and their situation.

 As part of our work we also deliver training to forces personnel on a regular basis and provide individual case consultancy and guidance on request.